Types of Energy Storage Systems in Electric Vehicles

 This battery is the first commercial secondary battery that dominated the market for more than a century.
 In this battery lead and lead oxide are converted to lead sulfate.
 Sulphuric acid which is the electrolyte in this battery acts as a reactant and ionic transport carrier.

-The lead-acid battery has not had good energy density so it is mainly used as an auxiliary battery in vehicles to power the internal circuit and to start the motor(starter) of vehicles.
+The lead-acid battery does not have good energy density so it is mainly used as an auxiliary battery in vehicles to power the internal circuit and to start the motor(starter) of vehicles.

-Since this battery is in use for more than 150 years, the technologies involved are matured and up to 98% of this battery is recycled.
+Since this battery has been in use for more than 150 years, the technologies involved are matured and up to 98% of this battery is recycled.

 Nickel-Cadmium Battery